 Nice to Haves

-Finally I figured I’d include some elements that, although not absolutely mandatory, are growing in popularity and might make your life (and digital marketing) that much easier:
+Finally, I figured I’d include some elements that, although not absolutely mandatory, are growing in popularity and might make your life (and digital marketing) that much easier:

-- General Site Search – Either across your entire website, or specific to your listing/IDX integration, site search is helpful, and great listing search is even more helpful.
+- General Site Search – Either across your entire website, or specific to your listing/IDX integration, site search is helpful, and a great listing search is even more helpful.

 - Personalized CRM Integration – Probably the coolest element on this list, and gaining popularity thanks to services like ReFindly, having a customized/integrated CRM (customer relationship manager) built into or connected with your website can be extremely powerful for sales and marketing.